softchicken/POLSKI-SPOJ/README.md

 # POLSKI-SPOJ

-# This repository contains soulutions to problems which I have solved on Polish SPOJ (http://pl.spoj.com/).
+# This repository contains the soulutions to the problems which I have solved on Polish SPOJ (http://pl.spoj.com/).